orangejuice/blog/data/activity/movie-何处是我朋友的家-1987/record.en.md

 date: 2024-07-25 05:28:28+08:00
 douban:
   rating: 9
-  subtitle: 1987 / Iran / Drama / Abbas Kiarostami / Babak Ahmad Poor, Ahmed Ahmed Poor
+  subtitle: 1987 / Iran / Drama / Abbas Kiarostami / Babek Ahmed Poor, Ahmed Ahmed Poor
+  history:
+    - date: 2024-07-25 05:28:28
+      comment: A quirky film, made on a shoestring budget, with unfiltered, simplistic visuals that resemble the ramblings of a storybook or an NPC in a game.
+        It features pure, kind, calm, and persistent boys and other children, strangely merging with the bizarre world of adults.
+The film vividly portrays the hustle and bustle of society, poverty, and a hierarchical system of respect based on false identities, mercilessly slaughtering the development of a healthy personality day after day.
+The movie intentionally creates a sense of calm; everyone is incredibly calm, peacefully living within this framework, even a child who returns home in the middle of the night after being away for half a day faces no harsh punishment.
+This calmness is better described as numbness, where anything that happens to anyone is just so.
+The film is romantic, so romantic that a flower unexpectedly falls out of a crumpled notebook in a dilapidated classroom, a cute little yellow flower that is completely out of place with the soil.
+      rating: 4
+      status: done
 ---

-A quirky film with a low budget and simple production featuring unaugmented, filter-free visuals that seem straight out of a storybook or reminiscent of NPCs in a video game.
-The world blends bizarrely with the pure, good, and steadfast boy and other children in it, contrasting sharply with the strange world of the adults.
-This film vividly portrays the daily grind of society, poverty, and the merciless class hierarchy based on false pretenses that brutally stifles the development of a healthy personality.
-The movie deliberately creates a sense of calm; everyone exists in tranquil acceptance, even a child returning home in the middle of the night faces no harsh punishment.
-This calmness might better be described as numbness, where anything that happens to anyone is just another occurrence.
-The film is romantic, so much so that a flower can fall out of a crumpled homework notebook in a dilapidated classroom—a small yellow flower, charming yet utterly out of place.
+A quirky film, made on a shoestring budget, with unfiltered, simplistic visuals that resemble the ramblings of a storybook or an NPC in a game.
+It features pure, kind, calm, and persistent boys and other children, strangely merging with the bizarre world of adults.
+The film vividly portrays the hustle and bustle of society, poverty, and a hierarchical system of respect based on false identities, mercilessly slaughtering the development of a healthy personality day after day.
+The movie intentionally creates a sense of calm; everyone is incredibly calm, peacefully living within this framework, even a child who returns home in the middle of the night after being away for half a day faces no harsh punishment.
+This calmness is better described as numbness, where anything that happens to anyone is just so.
+The film is romantic, so romantic that a flower unexpectedly falls out of a crumpled notebook in a dilapidated classroom, a cute little yellow flower that is completely out of place with the soil.